datacarpentry/sql-socialsci/episodes/03-select.md

 The strength of SQL is that a single SQL statement or query can request data be returned from one or many of the tables in the database.
 You can essentially define the relationships between tables on-the-fly as part of your query statement.
 Relationships between tables are often included as part of the overall database design.
-In our situation we may be getting an assortment of tables from different sources so being able to imply the relatuionship as part of the query has definite advantages.
+In our situation we may be getting an assortment of tables from different sources so being able to imply the relationship as part of the query has definite advantages.

 ## DDL and DML

 DDL stands for Data Definition Language.
-It is the set of SQL comands used to create alter of delete database objects such as tables.
+It is the set of SQL commands used to create alter of delete database objects such as tables.

 DML stands for Data Manipulation Language.
 For our purposes this is the SELECT command which is used to extract data items from one or more of the database tables.